aurianworld/matpac/README.md

 # matpac
-Official MATPAC implementation and trained model's weights
+Official MATPAC implementation and trained model's weights.

+Work in progress, clean code and weights will be uploaded soon.